-HTC M7 rumored for February debut with 4.7-inch 1080p display, quad-core processorAlex Wagner - Deputy Managing Editor, News Desk
+HTC M7 rumored for February debut with 4.7-inch 1080p display, quad-core processorAlex Wagner - Editorial Director of News and Content

 Any Android fans that are considering picking up a new smartphone next year may want to clear a spot on their wish list, because a new report claims that HTC is cooking up a smartphone that could have many folks reaching for their wallets.
 According to @evleaks on Unwired View, HTC is prepping a new device that's codenamed "M7" that will take over the reins as the company's flagship Android smartphone with a 4.7-inch full HD display, which equals out to be 468ppi.
 This SoLux screen will also reportedly feature improved viewing angles as well as better outdoor visibility and color accuracy compared to HTC's previous Super LCD displays.

 Unsurprisingly, the M7 will also reportedly sport a quad-core processor, said to be of the 1.7GHz Qualcomm Snapdragon variety.
 Also rumored to be buried inside the device is 2GB RAM, 32GB storage, 4G LTE and 42Mbps HSDPA support and a 2,300mAh battery.
 Jelly Bean will be the M7's Android dessert of choice (possibly beneath HTC's Sense 5 overlay), and rounding out the package will reportedly be a 13-megapixel rear camera with an f/2.0 lens and a 2-megapixel front-facing shooter.